-DNP admission, DNP701, DNP703, DNP705; Corequisites: DNP713, DNP715 Credit Units: 3
+DNP admission, DNP701, DNP703, DNP705, DNP711, DNP713, DNP715; Co-requisites: DNP721, DNP727

-DNP 728-Seminar in Evidence-Based Quality Improvement for Scholarship and Practice
+DNP 727-Quality Improvement Practicum for Research and Practice

-The focus of this course continues with the plan of the DNP Clinical Project in the healthcare setting.
-These additional onsite direct 270 clinical hours are carried out during this semester and as the completion of the 500 direct clinical hours for the DNP program.
-The signature assignment is to complete the draft of the final DNP Project paper.
-The supervised practicum in a healthcare setting will be the student meeting with the preceptor focused on the DNP Clinical Project, decision-making skills for the completion of the 270 clinical hours of the 500 clinical hours required for the program.
+The focus of this course is the continuation of the plan of the DNP Clinical Project in the healthcare setting.
+The additional onsite direct 180 clinical hours are carried out during this semester and as part of the 500 direct clinical hours for the DNP program.
+The signature assignment is the dashboard for quality improvement and safety for the DNP project with implementation of clinical practice hours.
+The clinical project decision-making skills will continue to be identified as needed by the primary care provider in the delivery of comprehensive health care, including health promotion, health maintenance, and the diagnosis, treatment and follow-up care of common acute and chronic illnesses.
+The supervised practicum in a healthcare setting will be the student meeting with the preceptor focused on the DNP Clinical Project for all 180 direct clinical hours.
+During pre-planning, it will be determined if supplemental meetings and preceptors will occur during these hours, e.g., infectious disease specialists, ethicists, nutritionists, etc.

-DNP admission, DNP 701, DNP 703, DNP 705, DNP 713, DNP 715, DNP 725, DNP 721, DNP 711, DNP731:Co-requisites: none Credit Units: 6 CUs Clinical
+DNP admission, DNP 701, DNP 703, DNP 705, DNP 711, DNP 713, DNP 715: Co-requisites: DNP 721, DNP 725

-180 Clinical Hours Credit Units: 4 CUs Clinical
+Credit Units: 4 CUs Clinical

-DNP 731- Health Care Policy Analysis and Advocacy †
+DNP 731- Health Care Policy Analysis and Advocacy

 Students examine the integration of ethical, legal, and health policy issues in contemporary nursing.
-The major ethical principles, several ethical theories and conceptual frameworks as well as ethical decision-making models are reviewed.
+The major ethical principles, several ethical theories and conceptual frameworks as well as ethical decisionmaking models are reviewed.
 The ANA Code of Ethics with Interpretive Statements is analyzed in relation to individual practice settings and the nursing profession.
 Students utilize debate methodology to resolve common ethical dilemmas in nursing.
 Legal implications related to providing nursing care, particularly examples of malpractice, how a bill becomes a law, and the legislative process are discussed.
 Students develop a position paper on a relevant health policy issue including integration of relevant ethical, legal, legislative, and economic implications.
 This course focuses on how issues and trends in health policy, economics and ethics are linked to the U.S. health care delivery system and other international health care systems.
-The role of the advanced practice nurse in developing a professional framework, understanding the economic ethical implications of health care and in shaping and formulating health policy will be stressed with a focus on application of course concepts for the advanced practice nurse.
-Relevant evidenced-based research in health policy, economics and ethics will be analyzed.
-DNP admission, DNP701, DNP 703, DNP701, DNP703, DNP705, DNP713, DNP715, DNP725: Co-requisites: DNP721, DNP711 Credit Units: 3
+The role of the advanced practice nurse in developing a professional ethical framework. understanding the economic implications of health care and in shaping and formulating health policy will be stressed with a focus on application of course concepts for the advanced practice nurse.
+Relevant evidencedbased research in health policy, economics and ethics will be analyzed.
+DNP admission, DNP701, DNP 703, DNP 705, DNP 711, DNP 713, DNP 715, DNP 721, DNP 723, DNP 725: Co-requisites: DNP 735, DNP 737, DNP 739

-DNP 735-Clinical Prevention and Interventions for Population Health †
+DNP 735-Clinical Prevention and Interventions for Population Health